jrmarino/AdaBase/stmt_iterate.md

 <pre class="code">
 package AdaBase.Results.Sets is
-   type DataRow is tagged limited private;
+   type DataRow is tagged private;
-   type DataRow_Access is access all DataRow;
 end AdaBase.Results.Sets;
 </pre>

 <h3>procedure<br/>
 AdaBase.Statement.Base.[STMT].iterate (process : not null access
-procedure (row : ARS.DataRow_Access))</h3>
+procedure (row : ARS.DataRow))</h3>
 <p>
-The second version of <b>iterate</b> requires access to a procedure that has a single argument, access to a DataRow type.
-Internally, the iterate procedure calls <b>fetch_next</b> for every row in the result set and passing the result DataRow access back to the process procedure.
+The second version of <b>iterate</b> requires access to a procedure that has a single argument, a DataRow type.
+Internally, the iterate procedure calls <b>fetch_next</b> for every row in the result set and passing the resultant DataRow back to the process procedure.

 </p>
 <pre class="code">